Close Banner

 • Half-price pass holder tickets during peak restricted dates at Park City, Heavenly, Northstar, Kirkwood and Stowe on restricted dates.

-• Advanced lift ticket rate available during restricted dates at Vail, Beaver Creek and Whistler Blackcomb and beyond 10 days.
+• Advanced lift ticket rate is available during restricted dates at Vail, Beaver Creek and Whistler Blackcomb and beyond 10 days.

 • Pass holders can purchase additional days at Advanced Lift Ticket Rate at the ticket window once all days are used.